minuteman1911/atitya/index.md

    ### Is it even possible ?
    The goal of Kobe is not full brain simulation, such a thing is premature, inconceivable and might not even be possible at all.
 The goal is to replicate a task which can be performed easily by an ANN using a completely different network topology and different learning and training algorithms which closely replicate the biological brain.

-# Difference between Kobe and other projects
+# Other similar projects
- There are many simulation tools out there like BRIAN, Neuron, Genesis etc. In this section, I have laid out the major differences between each.
+ There are many simulation tools out there like BRIAN, Neuron, Genesis etc. In this section, I have described the major ones in short.
  BRIAN is an open source Python package for simulating spiking neurons.
 It offers flexibility by giving users the option of writing their own model of neurons, and then converting it to a language closer to hardware for faster execution.
+ GENESIS is a software which can simulate large scale networks, like the neocortex.
+ NEURON is similar to GENESIS and comes with a GUI builder for creating networks easily.
+Also useful for modelling an individual neuron.
  The working of the human brain ( and other mammals alike ) is so elusive that it has prompted many governments across the world to start initiatives, which aim at ( more or less ) broadening our understanding of it.

 # Do we need to simulate everything?